 - I knew that I wanted to be in control of my own destiny.

-These were all realities for me that was going to come to pass.
-For me that was my All.
-For me all was never about getting to the point of perfection.
+These were all realities for me that were going to come to pass.
+For me, that was my All.
+For me, all was never about getting to the point of perfection.
 Life is not perfect, so how can All be perfect.
 It is about living who you are created to be.